Corey Cusimano

 I research the social aspects of metacognition, including how people evaluate their own and others’ beliefs and emotions, and how these evaluations affect judgment and decision making.

-In one line of work, I study the lay ethics of belief - that is, the norms that people use to evaluate their own and others' beliefs.
+In one line of work, I study the lay ethics of belief - that is, the norms that people use to evaluate their own and others’ beliefs.
 I have found that people do not always treat objective, evidence-based reasoning as the most justified way to form beliefs.
 Instead, people sometimes treat the moral quality of a belief, such as whether the belief is respectful or helpful, as a consideration that ought to bias reasoning.
 Indeed, people sometimes know that they are morally biased but affirm their morally-biased beliefs as justified.
 In light of this work, I have argued that changing people’s standards of reasoning is a promising way to encourage more open-minded thinking.
+I recently published a short, accessible paper summarizing this work.